ProjectAdam95/Horiseon-Final/README.md

 ### :rocket: Deployment
-1. Naviagte to the index.html file to deploy and test out updated features in website that have been made accessible.
+- To deplote the website.
+Navigate to the index.html file in the repossitory to deploy the webpage on your local browser.
+If you do not have a code editor such as VS code to view the html/css code try clicking the F12 button on your web browser to view the console and navigate through the elements on the page!

  ###  :fire: Contribution

- Your contributions are always welcome and greatly appreciated.
+ - Your contributions are always welcome and greatly appreciated.
 Here are some ways you can contribute to the project:

  1. **Report a bug** <br>
  If you think you have encountered a bug, and I should know about it, feel free to report it [here]() I will look into it and take the necessary steps.